 Fitting 35-inch Tires On Your Truck

-Bigger tires is the single most effective method of gaining improved ground clearance.
+Bigger tires are the single most effective method of gaining improved ground clearance.
 This is especially important for overcoming obstacles in an off-road situation.
 There are however a few limitations, especially when it comes to IFS (Independent Front Suspension) 4WD vehicles.

 Let’s now look at a few factors to consider when fitting 33” tires on your truck.